certbot/certbot/docs/using.rst

 Configuration file
 ==================

+Certbot accepts a global configuration file that applies its options to all invocations of Certbot.
+Certificate specific configuration choices should be set in the ``.conf`` files that can be found in ``/etc/letsencrypt/renewal``.

-It is possible to specify configuration file with ``certbot-auto --config cli.ini`` (or shorter ``-c cli.ini``).
+By default no cli.ini file is created, after creating one it is possible to specify the location of this configuration file with ``certbot-auto --config cli.ini`` (or shorter ``-c cli.ini``).
 An example configuration file is shown below: